joannaleecy/joannaleecy/README.md

 ## ⚡ About Me

 Joanna partners with customers, research, and product teams to build, refine, and translate AI capabilities into user-centric solutions—bridging innovation with practical impact.
+She drives adoption by designing learning experiences that empower developers, accelerate understanding, and strengthen engagement.

 Passionate about improving lives through cutting-edge technology, she strives for excellence and is committed to delivering the best product and customer experience.